Geometric Algebra Transformer: The Geometric Algebra Transformer

 This additional scalar information interacts with the multivector data in two ways.
 In linear layers, we allow the auxiliary scalars to mix with the scalar component of the multivectors.
 In the attention layer, we compute attention weights both from the multivectors, as given in Eq.~\eqref{eq:attention}, and from the auxiliary scalars, using a regular scaled dot-product attention.
 The two attention maps are summed before computing the softmax, and the normalizing factor is adapted.
 In all other layers, the scalar information is processed separately from the multivector information, using the unrestricted form of the multivector map.
 For instance, nonlinearities transform multivectors with equivariant gated GELUs and auxiliary scalars with regular GELU functions.
 We describe the scalar path of our architecture in more detail in Appendix~\ref{app:architecture}.

+\paragraph{Distance-aware dot-product attention} The dot-product attention in Eq.~\eqref{eq:attention} ignores the 8 dimensions involving the basis element $e_0$.
+These dimensions vary under translations, and thus their straightforward Euclidean inner product violates equivariance.
+We can, however, extend the attention mechanism to incorporate more components, while still maintaining $\ethree$ equivariance and the computational efficiency of dot-product attention.
+To this end, we define certain auxiliary, non-linear query features $\phi(q)$ and key features $\psi(k)$ and extend the attention weights in Eq.~\eqref{eq:attention} as $\langle q_{i'c}, k_{ic}\rangle \to \langle q_{i'c}, k_{ic} \rangle + \phi(q_{i'c}) \cdot \psi(k_{ic})$, adapting the normalization appropriately.
+We define these nonlinear features in Appendix~\ref{app:architecture}.

+Our choice of these nonlinear features not only maintains equivariance, but has a straightforward geometric interpretation.
+When the trivector components of queries and keys represent 3D points (see Tbl.~\ref{tbl:embedding_dictionary}), $\psi(q) \cdot \phi(k)$ is proportional to the pairwise negative squared Euclidean distance. \gatr{}'s attention mechanism is therefore directly sensitive to Euclidean distance, while still respecting the highly efficient dot-product attention format.

-\paragraph{Rotary positional embeddings} \gatr assumes the data can be described as a set of items (or tokens).
-If these items are distinguishable and form a sequence, we encode their position using rotary position embeddings~\cite{rope-paper} in the auxiliary scalar variables.\footnote{Since auxiliary scalar representations and multivectors mix in the attention mechanism, the rotary position embeddings also affect the multivector processing.}
+\paragraph{Positional embeddings} \gatr assumes the data can be described as a set of items (or tokens).
+If these items are distinguishable and form a sequence, we encode their position using ``rotary positional'' \footnote{This terminology, which stems from non-geometric transformers, can be confusing. ``Position'' here means position in a sequence, not geometric position in 3D. ``Rotary'' does not refer a rotation of 3D space, but rather to how the position in a sequence is embedded via sinusoids in the scalar channels of keys and queries.
+Using positional encoding thus does not affect $\ethree$ equivariance.} embeddings~\cite{rope-paper} in the auxiliary scalar variables.\footnote{Since auxiliary scalar representations and multivectors mix in the attention mechanism, the positional embeddings also affect the multivector processing.}

-\paragraph{Axial attention over objects and time} The architecture is flexible about the structure of the data.
+\paragraph{Axial attention} The architecture is flexible about the structure of the data.
 In some use cases, there will be a single dimension along which objects are organized, for instance when describing a static scene or the time evolution of a single object.
 But \gatr also supports the organization of a problem along multiple axes, for example with one dimension describing objects and another time steps.
-In this case, we follow an axial transformer layout \cite{Ho2019-ci}, alternating between transformer blocks that attend over different dimensions.
+In this case, we follow an axial transformer layout~\citep{Ho2019-ci}, alternating between transformer blocks that attend over different dimensions.
 (The not-attended dimensions in each block are treated like a batch dimension.)